Traumatic Brain Injury

 Assessment and Treatment

-At Montreal Neurotherapy Center, patients with traumatic brain injury receive comprehensive care from neuropsychologists, neurofeedback clinicians, occupational and speech-language therapists.
+At Montreal Neurotherapy Center, in partnership with Physiothérapie Avantex patients with traumatic brain injury receive comprehensive care from an experienced team of physicians, neuropsychologists, and physical therapists.

-HAS A DRAMATIC BRAIN INJURY RESULTED IN LONG-TERM ISSUES SUCH AS…
+HAS A TRAUMATIC BRAIN INJURY RESULTED IN LONG-TERM ISSUES SUCH AS…

 Over 500,000 Canadians sustain a traumatic brain injury each year.
 Let us put our expertise towards better days.

 SCHEDULE A FREE CONFERENCE CALL WITH A SENIOR TEAM MEMBER

 – We collect a brief history of the problem